RagnarB83/ash/README.md

 <img src="yggdrasill-logo-v02.png" alt="drawing" width="300" align="right"/>

  # Yggdrasill: a computational chemistry environment
-Yggdrasill is a Python-based computational chemistry environment, primarily for molecular calculations in the gas phase, explicit solution, crystal or protein environment.
+Yggdrasill is a Python-based computational chemistry and QM/MM environment, primarily for molecular calculations in the gas phase, explicit solution, crystal or protein environment.
+Can do single-point calculations, geometry optimizations, molecular dynamics (soon), numerical frequencies using a MM, QM or QM/MM Hamiltonian.
+Interfaces to popular QM codes: ORCA, xTB, Psi4, PySCF

 Requirements:
 - Python3 installation